OHDSI/Authenticator/README.md

 Common configuration parameters:

 - `fieldsToExtract`:
-  - keys represent names of user's properties, which will be stored in JWT body / UserInfo.additionalInfo
+  - keys represent names of user's properties, which will be stored in JWT body / UserInfo.user
-  - values represent SpEL expressions used to extract and calculate value of the properties based on the data provided by authentication origin
-- `fieldsToUser`
-  - keys represent names of user' properties, which will be stored in UserInfo.user object.
   - values represent SpEL expressions used to extract and calculate value of the properties based on the data provided by authentication origin

 #### Database (JDBC) authentication